Strengthning-Cryptography/Strength-Crypto/Presentation/PresentationScript.md

 * Also it uses Digital Signature to avoid man-in-the-middle attack.
 * So finally here the client says “Hi” and the server says “Bye”, then both exit.

+That's all for Demo

+## Future enhancements and Conclusion

+> Yet to add

-That's all and Thank you all for your attention!
+Thank you all for your attention!